 More recently, the ability for staff to work remotely, and consume resources and cloud services from home has become another essential requirement for the sustainability for businesses, especially considering the COVID-19 pandemic.
 Wherever possible, businesses are investing in reliable connectivity for both their primary offices as well as the key individuals from home.

-There are incredibly affordable connectivity solutions and architecture, that will add immense value to businesses without costing a fortune.
+There are incredibly affordable connectivity solutions and architecture when it comes to managing connectivity expenditure, that will add immense value to businesses without costing a fortune.
 The architecture is very dependent on each business’s needs; some larger organisations would require diverse-path fibre links through multiple providers with managed SD-WAN devices, which can separate business-critical data and VoIP from rudimentary data.
 Smaller businesses may simply choose Broadband Fibre links with an LTE failover and decent access to Cloud services.
 The point is both solutions are very affordable if you are engaging with the right connectivity partner.

 What are some of the biggest costs associated with connectivity architecture today and which ones are the most important to ensure sustainability and relevance?